| Minutes of Fans Forum

 advertised as block 26 instead of block 19!
 Tony Scholes said he would look

+into situation.
 Paul Barker (SCWIM

 representative) was concerned that the lowered servery areas of the various